-Actual Savings - energy or peak demand savings accounted for once energy-efficiency projects are completed, and then reported to and approved by the IESO.
+Actual Savings - energy or peak demand savings accounted for once energy efficiency projects are completed, and then reported to and approved by the IESO.

-Committed Savings - energy or peak demand savings accounted for once energy-efficiency projects have been pre-approved for implementation.
+Committed Savings - energy or peak demand savings accounted for once energy efficiency projects have been pre-approved for implementation.
 Once projects are completed, and then reported to and approved by the IESO, committed savings become actual savings.

-Levelized Unit Energy Cost (LUEC) - a metric that normalizes the costs incurred to design and deliver programs per unit of energy saved over the lifetime of the project.
+Levelized Unit Energy Cost (LUEC) - a metric which normalizes the costs incurred to design and deliver programs per unit energy saved over the lifetime of the project.

-Net Verified Energy and Peak Demand Savings - the energy or peak demand savings that result following evaluation of CDM programs.
-During the evaluation process, reported savings have an adjustment factor applied that determines the percentage of reported savings attributable to CDM programs.
+Net Verified Energy and Peak Demand Savings - the energy or peak demand savings which result following evaluation of CDM programs.
+During the evaluation process, reported savings have an adjustment factor applied which determines the percentage of reported savings that are attributable to CDM programs.

-Program Administrator Cost (PAC) Test - a CDM cost-effectiveness screening test that compares the costs incurred to design and deliver programs by the program administrator with avoided electricity supply-side resource costs (e.g., generation, transmission, natural gas, etc).
+Program Administrator Cost Test (PAC) - A CDM cost-effectiveness screening test which compares the costs incurred to design and deliver programs by the program administrator with avoided electricity supply-side resource costs (e.g., generation, transmission, natural gas, etc.)